cobrich/Go2StudyTelegramChatBot/DOCS.md

 - Implemented configuration management
 - Added comprehensive documentation
 - Added processing of errors for all Telegram API requests (query.answer and others) to prevent bot from crashing during timeouts and network errors
+- Added source field to questions table to properly track AI-generated questions
+- Updated question handling to use source field instead of question_type for determining question origin
+- Fixed question source display in UI (🟢 for database questions, �� for AI-generated)

 ## Usage